MRtrix3/mrtrix3/docs/reference/commands/tckgen.rst

 -  **-angle theta** set the maximum angle between successive steps (default is 90deg x stepsize / voxelsize).

--  **-maxnum tracks** set the maximum number of tracks to generate.
-The program will not generate more tracks than this number, even if the desired number of tracks hasn't yet been reached (default is 100 x number); set to 0 to ignore limit.

 -  **-maxlength value** set the maximum length of any track in mm (default is 100 x voxelsize).

 -  **-minlength value** set the minimum length of any track in mm (default is 5 x voxelsize without ACT, 2 x voxelsize with ACT).